MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/sg-security/readme.txt

 == Description ==

-**Secure your WordPress site from brute-force attacks, threats, malware, and bots.
-Free to use and easy to set up.
-Bulletproof your WordPress security in a few clicks against a range of security breaches, including brute-force attacks, malware threats, bots, etc.**
+**Bulletproof your website security in a few clicks against a range of security breaches, including brute-force attacks, malware threats and bots, with our free WordPress security plugin - Security Optimizer.**

-Proactively monitor your site’s security to detect any suspicious activity and take immediate actions to safeguard your site and prevent further damage with these essential features:
+Proactively monitor your site’s security to detect any suspicious activity and take immediate actions to protect your site and prevent further damage with these essential features:

-* Enable **Two-Factor Authentication** for an extra layer of security
+* Enable **2FA (Two-Factor Authentication)** for an extra layer of website security
 * Set **Limit Login Attempts** to deter malicious login attempts and brute-force attacks
 * Change your default login URL to **Custom Login URL** to avoid attacks
 * Activate **Advanced XSS Protection** to fortify your website against malicious attacks